-3.5.2.7 Bleeding
+3.4.7 Bleeding

-The bleeding was assessed using ASTM C $232^{53}$ "Standard Test Method for Bleeding of Concrete."
-Tap water at temperature of 70 ± 3 °F (21 ± 2 °C) was used for matrix preparation; and the test samples were stored in a laboratory room characterized by 25 ± 5% relative humidity and 70 ± 3 °F (21 ± 2 °C) temperature.
-The results pertaining to the bleeding of the selected self-consolidating concretes are shown in Tables 3.3a through 3.3c.
-The four admixture sources produced self-consolidating concretes with a relatively similar bleedings values which were about 4, 2 and 3% for groups I, II and III, respectively; indicating that the four admixture sources had marginal influence on the bleeding of the self-consolidating concretes.
+The bleeding was assessed using ASTM C 23254 "Standard Test Method for Bleeding of Concrete."
+Tables 3.5a through 3.5c present the test results pertaining to the bleeding of the selected self-consolidating concretes.
+The four admixture sources produced self-consolidating concretes with a relatively similar bleedings values which were about 4, 2, and 3% for groups I, II, and III, respectively; indicating that the four admixture sources had marginal influence on the bleeding of the self-consolidating concretes.

-Irrespective of the admixture source, when the slump flow increased from 20 to 25 to 28 inches (508 to 635 to 711 mm), the group I SCCs exhibited increases in bleeding by nearly 1.5 and 3.5%, respectively.
-For the groups II and III SCCs, the corresponding increases were 5.1 and 6.8 %, and 4.0 and 2.9 %, respectively.
+Irrespective of the admixture source, when the slump flow increased from 20 to 25 to 28 inches (508 to 635 to 711 mm), the group I SCCs exhibited increases in bleeding by nearly 2 and 3%, respectively.
+For the groups II and III SCCs, the corresponding increases were 5 and 6 %, and 4 and 3 %, respectively.
 The marginal variation between the bleeding of different slump flows was due to the high cementitious material content and low water-to-cementitious materials ratio used for the trials matrices.

-3.5.2.8 Setting time
+3.4.8 Setting time

-The ASTM C 403, "Standard Test Method for Time of Setting of Concrete Mixture by Penetration Resistance," was used to evaluate the times of setting of the trial mixtures.
-Identical mixing water temperature and environmental testing condition to that of the bleeding test were used for the setting time experiments.
-The test results pertaining to the setting times of the selected self-consolidating concretes are shown in Tables 3.3a through 3.3c.
+The ASTM C 40355, "Standard Test Method for Time of Setting of Concrete

-The admixture sources A and D displayed similar initial setting times which were, on average, higher than those of the admixture sources B and C by about 8.2 and 8.7 % for the groups I and III SCCs, respectively.
-The corresponding increases in the final setting times were 4.9 and 7.2 %, respectively.
-The abovementioned differences between the pair sources A and D in one side, and the pair sources B and C in the other side were marginal, less than 30 minutes, indicating that different sources of polycarboxylate-based admixture used in this investigation did not affect the setting times significantly.
+Mixture by Penetration Resistance," was used to evaluate the times of setting of the trial mixtures.
+The test results pertaining to the setting times of the selected self-consolidating concretes are shown in Tables 3.5a through 3.5c.
+The admixture sources A and D displayed similar initial setting times which were, on average, higher than those of the admixture sources B and C by about 6.8 and 7.5% for the groups I and III SCCs, respectively.
+The corresponding increases in the final setting times were 4.9 and 7.2%, respectively.
+On the whole, the differences in setting times between the pair sources A and D in one side, and the pair sources B and C in the other side, were less than 30 minutes, indicating that the source of polycarboxylate-based admixture used had little impact on the setting times of the selected self-consolidating concretes.